 \underline{\textbf{Blockchain Infrastructure:}} In the proposed platform, we develop the two-layer blockchain with Proof-of-authority based hierarchical smart contract; see the the structure description in Section~\ref{subsec:blockchain}.
-Moreover, due to the state partition and sharding technique, the blockchain infrastructure utilizes the parallel computing/processing, and it has excellent performance in terms of scalability and speeding up verification/validation.
-The records/transactions/jobs coming in different areas can be processed simultaneously, which can support interoperability, and greatly improve the IHSC safety and efficiency.
+Moreover, due to the state partition and sharding technique, the blockchain infrastructure utilizes the parallel computing and processing.
+It has the excellent performance in terms of scalability and speeding up verification and validation.
+The records/transactions/jobs coming from different areas can be processed simultaneously, which can support interoperability, and greatly improve the IHSC safety and efficiency.